wngkyle/tic-tac-toe/README.md

 ### Game Rules

-- Players:
-  - 2 (Two players take turns)
-- Objective:
 - The primary objective is to achieve a three-in-a-row alignment of your marks (either "X" or "O"), either horizontally, vertically, or diagonally.
-- Turns:
-  - Players take turns placing their respective marks on an empty cell.
+- Two players take turns placing their respective marks on an empty cell.

 ### Features